Couples are stressed out more than ever.

 Case study: Sally and Jake overcome their fear of conflict

-Sally and Jake are a couple that have avoided conflict much of their relationship.
+Sally and Jake are a couple that has avoided conflict much of their relationship.
 They are both very positive people who love life and are very active in their community and with friends and family.

 But Sally and Jake had a big problem.
 When it came to talking about difficult issues in their relationship, they both ran for the hills.
 They couldn’t tolerate any tension between them.
 They often changed the subject or brushed matters under the carpet.
 They didn’t make important decisions, and they were both feeling more and more miserable as time went on.